nnadeau/academic-kickstart/content/post/2020/8/evaluating-twitter-with-plumes/index.md

 If there is something truly worthwhile being tweeted by these people (or orgs), I'll probably hear about it from my thousand other social media sources.
 What I want from Twitter is more personal content from people that provide intelligent ideas and good discussion topics.

-Let's start by exploring a user's Twitter Follower-to-Friend (TFF ratio).
+Let's start by exploring a user's followers vs. friends and their Twitter Follower-to-Friend (TFF ratio).

 ```python